Quick answer

 What the LEDs actually mean on a DCB115

-DeWalt's DCB115 uses a simple two-color LED with three states:
+DeWalt's DCB115 uses a simple two-color LED.
+Per the owner's manual:

 - Solid red: charging complete.